Yandy Díaz Player Props: Rays vs. Rangers

-On Saturday, Yandy Diaz (hitting .250 in his past 10 games) and the Tampa Bay Rays face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 4:10 PM ET.
+Yandy Diaz -- with a slugging percentage of .295 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Martin Perez on the mound, on June 11 at 1:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Rangers.
+He had a hitless performance in his previous game (0-for-4) against the Rangers.

 Yandy Díaz Game Info & Props vs. the Rangers